blackauraa/blackauraa/README.md

 - 👋 Hi, I’m @blackauraa
 - 👀 I’m interested in ... programming different projects.
 - 🌱 I’m currently learning ...
 HTML/CSS/JavaScript
-- 💞️ I’m looking to collaborate on ... any Python projects that are interesting.
+- 💞️ I’m looking to collaborate on ... any front end projects.
 - 📫 How to reach me ...
-Discord: ant_melon #9064
+Discord: blackaura #9064

 <!---
 blackauraa/blackauraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.